 I have a theory of my own.
 I noticed that Maria Rosine II was confirmed in 1834, a year after the rest of her family left Germany.
 When her family left Germany in 1833 Maria Rosine II would have been in the middle of her Catechism instruction.
 Their faith was very important to the Schumms and perhaps her father Johann Georg II thought it was more important for Maria Rosine to complete her religious education in Germany, rather than in America, and be confirmed in the church the family had attended for decades.
 Their church in Ruppertshofen was a sure thing.
 America was an unknown.

-There is one additional thing to note about some areas of Germany in those days, particularly in Wuerttemberg.
-It could be very difficult to get permission to marry in the 1800s.
+One additional thing to note, concerning Maria Rosine II and her baby.
+In the first half of the 1800s, in some areas of Germany, particularly in Wuerttemberg, it could be very difficult to get permission to marry.
 The Community Council/Village Council would grant a couple permission to marry if they felt the couple could support a family.
 It was all about money.
 If you had money you could get permission to marry.
 I attended a conference session a few years ago and the speaker told that for about 10 years one pair of his German ancestors could not get permission to marry, but in the meantime they went ahead and had several children.
 They started their family while waiting for permission to marry.
 When you think about that, what’s the point?
 They started their family and had children anyway, with or without being legally married.

 I am not saying this was Maria Rosina’s situation, but she was probably not wealthy and, knowing the way things were in Germany two hundred years ago, it is something to consider.